Multiscale Comparative Connectomics: Introduction

-To overcome these limitations and enable the rigorous interrogation of multi-subject connectomics data sets, we present inferential statistical methods that provide insight across topological scales of the connectome (Figure \ref{fig:pipeline}).
-Predicated on recent theoretical advances in random graph models, our methods identify components of the connectome that are connectively different across multiple categorical or dimensional phenotypes, which we term \textit{signal} components.
-Specifically, these algorithms can be used to discover signal edges, vertices, and communities within populations of connectomes defined on the same vertex set and are appropriate for analyzing connectomes estimated from either structural or functional neuroimaging data.
-We formulate these methods as $k$-sample hypothesis tests, enabling comparisons of connectomes from more than two distinct phenotypic groups.
+To overcome these limitations and enable the rigorous interrogation of multi-subject connectomics datasets, we present a set of network-based effect size measures that provide insight across topological scales of the connectome (\Cref{fig:pipeline}).
+Predicated on recent advances in the theory of random graph models, our methods can be used to identify neurobiological structures within connectomes that are connectively different across multiple categorical or dimensional phenotypes, which we term \textit{signal} components.
+Specifically, these effect size measures can be used to discover signal edges, vertices, and communities within populations of connectomes defined on the same vertex set and are appropriate for analyzing connectomes estimated from either structural or functional neuroimaging data.
+We formulate these methods as $k$-sample effect size measures, enabling comparisons of connectomes from more than two distinct phenotypic groups.
+Finally, we show how these methods can be aggregated across scales, helping to overcome the limitations of multiple hypothesis testing that is inherent to connectomics data.

-We demonstrate the efficacy and utility of our multiscale connectomics methods by applying them to an open access dataset of ultrahigh-resolution structural mouse connectomes (derived at a spatial resolution 20,000 times greater than typical human connectomes) \cite{wangVariabilityHeritabilityMouse2020a}.
-Additionally, we establish the superiority of our proposed methods over prevailing connectomics analysis strategies via information-theoretic comparisons and extensive simulation studies.
+Modeling connectomes with random graph models allows us to mathematically characterize patterns in network structure, as well as to account for noise within and across samples.
+Such models have many interpretable and provable properties, which we leverage to formulate principled effect size measures for multi-subject connectomics data.
+We demonstrate the efficacy and utility of this connectomics paradigm by applying our multiscale measures to an open access dataset of ultrahigh-resolution structural mouse connectomes (derived at a spatial resolution 20,000 times greater than typical human connectomes) \citep{wangVariabilityHeritabilityMouse2020a}.
+Additionally, we compare the performance of our proposed tests to prevailing connectomics analysis strategies in extensive simulation studies, and show that the neurobiological insights of our measures of connectivity are orthogonal to existing measures through information-theoretic comparisons.
+In total, our proposed methods enable principled interrogation of the local, regional, and global scales of network topology, providing researchers with novel tools for testing neurobiological hypotheses in multisubject connectomics datasets.